 Forrest Kinney is an educator who has taught music for over four decades.
 He is a Nationally Certified Teacher of Music (NCTM) as recognized by the Music Teachers National Association (MTNA).
 His goal is to help others become creative, whole musicians capable of enjoying the Four Arts of Music: improvising, arranging, composing, and interpreting.

-Forrest is the author of 40 books and collections of musical compositions.
+Forrest is the author of 42 books and collections of musical compositions.
 This includes the original Pattern Play series on musical improvisation, the newer Pattern Play series published by the Royal Conservatory of Music, and the newest Pattern Play-based series called Create First!
 He has also written two series on arranging: the new Puzzle Play series and the Chord Play series published by the Royal Conservatory of Music.
 His book Creativity—Beyond Compare explores common misconceptions about creativity and artistic practice.
 Music-Creativity-Joy is a collection of 105 essays and articles about teaching the Four Arts of Music.
-His latest book is the Quick Chord Course, an introduction to playing the 32 most popular chords.
+A recent book is the Quick Chord Course, an introduction to playing the 32 most popular chords.
 His latest book is Creative Life, a collection of essays and 320 practices that invite creativity into daily life.

 Forrest is frequently a presenter at conferences and public events.
 He has given hundreds of presentations (speeches, workshops, master classes, concerts, teaching demonstrations, etc.) for music educators in the U.S., Canada, and Europe.
 He has been the Conference Clinician, Conference Artist, or Guest Artist at eighteen state and national music teacher conferences.
 This includes six straight years (2012-2017) as a Guest Artist at the Music Teachers Association of California conference.
 In 2015, he gave five presentations at the National Conference on Keyboard Pedagogy, including a Teaching Demonstration of the Four Arts.
 Though he usually speaks about The Four Arts, his topics have included performance anxiety, piano technique, songwriting, the history of music, and creative practicing.